• Skip to primary navigation

 I'm Allison, the cookie-obsessed baker, recipe creator, and food photographer behind Always Eat Dessert.

 Here you’ll find made-from-scratch recipes designed for busy people who love to bake.
-From cookies to cakes, you'll discover detailed, easy-to-follow dessert recipes for everyday life along with practical baking tips to help you whip up indulgent treats from scratch with confidence.
-Baking from scratch doesn't have to be an all day affair, and I'm here to prove it!
+From cookies to quick breads, you'll discover detailed, easy-to-follow recipes for everyday life along with practical baking tips to help you whip up indulgent treats from scratch with confidence.

 Get to know Allison →